-NOMADS/AMPS master database contains the master files, payroll benefit information, and eligibility information for all TANF and SSP-MOE cases.
-Information included in these files are case name, case number, monthly eligibility, and non-eligibility information, most all the data element information used in calculating the WPR, as well as other information needed to fulfill in compliance with the data reporting requirements.
+NOMADS/AMPS contains the master files, benefit information, and eligibility information for all TANF and SSP-MOE cases.
+Information included in these files are case name, case number, monthly eligibility, and non-eligibility information, in compliance with the data reporting requirements.

-The OASIS system contains work participation information, including work activity records and supportive services payments used in calculating the WPR and NEON supportive services payments.
+OASIS contains work participation information, including work activity records used in calculating the WPR and NEON supportive services payments.

-NCCS contains child care assistance information that is imported into OASIS prior to the TANF data reporting extraction.
+NCCS contains childcare assistance information that is imported into OASIS prior to the TANF data reporting extraction.

-To fully extract information necessary for TANF data reporting, both all three systems are utilized.
+To fully extract information necessary for TANF data reporting, all three systems are utilized.

-The case information for the data elements below are identified and extracted from either NOMADS/AMPS or OASIS, after the NCCS data import into OASIS.
-The criteria used to ensure we are capturing these data elements are based upon Federal and State regulation requirements.
-Nevada has identified and programmed these mandated changes into NOMADS and OASIS.
-This program logic is validated, and system tested by Information Systems program staff.
+The case information for the data elements below are identified and extracted from NOMADS/AMPS or OASIS, after the NCCS data import into OASIS.
+The criteria used to ensure we are capturing these data elements are based upon Federal and State regulation requirements

-Reporting month - Captured from NOMADS/AMPS system.
-This is the date of the "sample" reporting month.
-Only Active TANF cases having with a TANF cash benefit issued in the sample month and closed TANF that had a cash benefit issued in the prior month but not in the sample month are captured and reported in the reporting month.
+Report month - Captured from NOMADS/AMPS.
+This is the date of the "'sample'" report month.
+Active TANF cases with a TANF cash benefit issued in the sample month and closed TANF that had a cash benefit issued in the prior month but not in the sample month are captured and reported in the report month.